Neuroevolution in Games: State of the Art and Open Challenges: Role of neuroevolution

 \subsection{Direct action selection}

 It is not always possible to play a game (or control a game NPC) through evaluating potential future states or actions.
-For example, there might be too many actions from any given state to be effectively enumerable - a game like {\it Civilization} has an astronomical number of possible actions, and even a one-ply search would be computationally prohibitively expensive.
+For example, there might be too many actions from any given state to be effectively enumerable -- a game like {\it Civilization} has an astronomical number of possible actions, and even a one-ply search would be computationally prohibitively expensive.
 (Though see Branavan et al.'s work on learning of action evaluators in {\it Civilization II} through a hybrid non-evolutionary method~\cite{branavan2011non}.)
-Further, there are cases where you don't even have a reliable method of predicting which state a future action would lead to, such as when learning a player for a game which you do not have the source code for, or when the forward model for calculating this state would be too computationally expensive.
+Further, there are cases where you do not even have a reliable method of predicting which state a future action would lead to, such as when learning a player for a game which you do not have the source code for, when the forward model for calculating this state would be too computationally expensive, or when the forward model is stochastic.

 In such cases, neural networks can still play games and control NPCs through direct action selection.
 This means that the neural network receives a description of the current state (or some observation of the state) as an input and outputs which action to take.
 The output could take different forms, for example the neural network might have one output for each action, or continuous outputs that define some action space.
 In many cases, the output dimensions of the network mirror or are similar to the buttons and sticks on a game controller that would be used by a human to play the game.
-(Note that the state evaluators and action evaluators discussed in the previous also perform action selection, but in an \emph{indirect} way.)
+(Note that the state evaluators and action evaluators discussed in the previous section also perform action selection, but in an \emph{indirect} way.)